John Courtney | President

 Research shows the likelihood of landing a job in a given month drops sharply by the end of two months, possibly due to skill loss, discouragement, etc. The first two months are thus a critical time to equip all claimants for job search.

-Leading states not only ensure claimants quickly register in their employment services system and submit a basic resume or work history, they also require them to become familiar with available job search resources, and to submit an “enhanced” resume so the state can send weekly job openings matching their background.
+Leading states not only ensure claimants quickly register in their employment services system and submit a basic resume or work history, they also require them to learn job search skills, and to submit an “enhanced” resume so the state can send weekly job openings matching their background.

 2. Types of Activities—The Four V’s.